 Director of Graduate Studies

 Professor Emma Lipton is currently the Director of Graduate Studies for Advising (DGS).
 The DGS is the faculty member, usually appointed for a term of three years, who chairs meetings of the Graduate Studies Committee and serves as a liaison between the English Department and the University of Missouri's Graduate School.
 For your first year in the program—or until you settle on an MA thesis or PhD adviser—the DGS serves as your academic adviser, and can help you with choosing courses, thinking through your program of study, and any other matter of academic or administrative concern.
 Dr. Lipton's email address is LiptonE@missouri.edu.
 Dr. Lipton holds regular office hours during the term, or you can schedule an appointment with her.

 Graduate Studies Secretary

 Victoria Thorp is the Graduate Studies Secretary.
-Victoria handles a number of things of crucial importance to you, including registration for graduate courses when permission of the instructor is required, book orders for the classes you teach, and general advice on how to do things.
+Victoria handles a number of things of crucial importance to you, including registration for graduate courses when permission of the instructor is required and general advice on how to do things.
 She is knowledgeable and experienced, and she will be of help to you throughout your career.
 Her office is Tate 114, in the complex of offices on the first floor of Tate Hall.
 Her phone number is 573-882-4676, and her email address is ThorpV@missouri.edu.